Pediatric cancer pain

-If your child has cancer, he or she may experience cancer pain stemming from the cancer itself, diagnostic tests and procedures, or treatments.
+If your child has cancer, they may experience cancer pain stemming from the cancer itself, diagnostic tests and procedures, or treatments.
 Pain may result from cancer cells or tumors affecting the body; from mucositis and other chemotherapy side effects, radiation, or surgery; from bone marrow biopsies and blood draws; and from side effects associated with any of these procedures.

-What are the signs and symptoms of Cancer Pain?
+What are the signs and symptoms of pediatric cancer pain?

 The type and severity of pain experienced by children with cancer varies from acute, procedure-related pain to progressive chronic pain associated with cancer progression or due to side effects from various treatments.

-Signs that your child may be experiencing cancer-related pain, even if he or she is not complaining, include:
+Signs that your child may be experiencing cancer-related pain, even if they are not complaining, include:

 • Acting grumpy or irritable